UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 I am not responsible for any issues related to this nodeserver including missing an alarm!

+## Why use this when ISY has the ELK module?

+The ELK Module will not be available on Polisy, the node server will be the supported method.

+The node server also has advantages.
+It creates a node for Areas, Zones, ...
+So you can put those nodes in scenes, or use them in programs just like any other node.

 ## Installation

 Install from the Polyglot store.